CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

        -v ~/.aws:/root/.aws -it --rm \
        quay.io/crowdstrike/cloud-tools-image
    ```
+   You will be placed inside of the running container.

    The above command creates a new container runtime that contains tools needed by this guide.
 All the
    following commands should be run inside this container.
 If you have previously used AWS CLI tool,
    you may already have AWS Credentials stored on your system in `~/.aws` directory.
 If that is the case,